 A Suntour SR XCT 27 spring coil fork boasting 80mm of travel.
 This Effectively absorbs shock and impact, especially in rough terrain.
 Shimano 3 by 8 drivetrain paired with Suntour XCT cranks to offer up to 24 speeds and swift changing between gears.
 They are especially crucial in tackling hilly trails and smoothing down the slopes of the same hills.

 All this in a sleek aluminum build with incredible graphics to draw a stare or two from envious onlookers.
-A unique handbuilt 6061-T6 aluminium alloy frame for that good mountain bike feel.
+A unique handbuilt 6061-T6 aluminum alloy frame for that good mountain bike feel.

 - 27.5″ Wheels that roll smoothly and have unmatched traction